-- Attempting to exit building. - Wandering to find exit.
+- · Attempting to exit building - Wandering to find exit.

 - What is the individual trying to do?
 They may be trying to go home or to work.

 - Was wandering part of the individual's history?

-- Does the person need fresh air?
+- · Does the person need fresh air?

-- What need is not being met?
+- · What need is not being met?

 - Are they looking for someone or something?

-- Use redirection or distraction if the situation is calm. - Use validation. - Schedule walks. - Engage in conversation to get additional clues to get more information.
+- Use redirection or distraction if the situation is calm - Use validation - · Schedule walks - Engage in conversation to get additional clues to get more information

 Anthony Smith wanders each evening down the halls, opening doors, looking inside.
-He used to be a police chief and he is very concerned with security.
+You heard from his family that he used to be a police chief and he is very concerned with security.
 How can you support Anthony using the three-step process?